 - Selected for inclusion in "Best Lawyers" (in America), a recognition by BL Rankings, 2013 - 2019

 - Super Lawyers a Thomson Reuters service, 2004, 2007 - 2019

 - Board Certified, Labor and Employment Law, Texas Board of Legal Specialization

 - AV Rated under Martindale Hubbell's Peer-Review Ratings System (highest rating)

-- Consistently listed in Best Lawyers of Scene in San Antonio
+- Best Lawyers of Scene in San Antonio

 - State Bar of Texas, Member